DominaeDev/ginger/README.md

 # Ginger

-Ginger is a creation/editing tool for character cards for use with LLM chat frontends.
+Ginger is a tool for creating character cards for use with LLM chat frontends.

 ## Create
 * Create characters using intelligent building blocks called "recipes"